lxa2015/lxa-py/README.md

 After a command like this is run for the first time, `config.json` is created to store the parameters just entered.
 This allows the user to conveniently run again and reuse the same parameters simply by `python3 <file>` without the optional arguments.

-Sample corpus files (including `english-brown.txt` for the English Brown corpus) can be found [here](https://github.com/JacksonLLee/datasets) (to be forked to the lxa2015 group here when it matures).
+Sample corpus files (including `english-brown.txt` for the English Brown corpus) can be found [here](https://github.com/lxa2015/datasets).